MHordecki/easyply/README.rst

 This library is licensed under the MIT License.

-Copyright © 2011 by Mike Hordecki
+Copyright © 2011 by Mike Hordecki and contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal